bryanlammon/supra/readme.md

 ```

 An optional third argument is the output file.
-This is expected as argument three, though it can also be set via `-o/` or `--output`.
+This is expected as argument three, though it can also be set via `-o` or `--output`.

 ```zsh
 # Three-argument example